AlexeyGordiychenko/scp_python_bootcamp/Team01/README.md

 # Team 01 - Python Bootcamp

+This task is about creating a bot for a story-based role-playing game.

-This task was implemented using aiogram framework with sqlite database using SQLAlchemy.
+It was implemented using aiogram framework with sqlite database using SQLAlchemy.

 The instructions on how to run the game is in the [INSTRUCTIONS.md](INSTRUCTIONS.md) file.